SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 Perhaps a successful approach would be to use the phone app with a wireless mic such as a bluetooth headset that can be close to your mouth.
 Assuming the Alexa app will work with any audio input device.
 If your "instrument" is singing you might have some fun.

 I do plan to revisit the speech lexicon design and defaults in the hope of smoothing it out a bit.
-But for now, the chosen words seem to work fairly reliably without Alexa getting excited and triggering built in actions like playing on Amazon music, which is horribly keen to do.
+But for now, the chosen words seem to work fairly reliably without Alexa getting excited and triggering built in actions like playing on Amazon music, which it is horribly keen to do.

 ## Latency